Creamy, tangy, and full of spice, this kadhi pakora is a super comforting Indian-inspired meal with unique flavors and textures.

 What is Kadhi?

-As I mentioned earlier, there are so many variations of kadhi, so there isn't a one-size fits all definition of this dish.
-However, all kadhis do include either yogurt or buttermilk simmered on the stove with spices and a thickening agent.
-In modern times, besan (or chickpea flour) is used to thicken and emulsify the liquid while preventing curdling.
+There are numerous versions of kadhi, so there isn't a one-size-fits-all definition of this dish.
+However, all kadhis include yogurt or buttermilk simmered on the stove with spices and a thickening agent.
+In modern times, besan (or chickpea flour) thickens and emulsifies the liquid while preventing curdling.

 The Origins of Kadhi